 In November 2013 the National Environmental Coalition on Invasive Species (NECIS) outlined an ambitious agenda for mounting a coordinated and comprehensive national response to tackling the challenge of invasive species.
-Read the entire document here: NECIS Tackling the Challenge of Invasive Species
+Read the entire set of decision-maker recommendations targeted at overcoming challenges in invasive species prevention and management here: NECIS Tackling the Challenge of Invasive Species

 Invasive species impose huge costs on our environment and economy, and the current federal response is hampered by inadequate authority, capacity, and coordination.
 The nation needs a comprehensive response that prevents new invasions as well as more effectively controls existing invaders.
 Federal leadership is essential to such a comprehensive program, as is increased capacity at federal, state, regional, and local levels.